-But I hate this argument against abortion, and here’s why: It assigns value based on (presumed) accomplishments.
-It is a utilitarian argument — assigning intrinsic value based on one’s “utility” — and it is utilitarian arguments that are best suited for pro-choice arguments, not pro-life.
-And those seeking abortions are already employing utilitarianism in their thinking. e.g. “This child will have a poor life, so it is best to prevent him from experiencing it.”
+But I don’t think Christians should use this argument against abortion, and here’s why: It assigns value based on (presumed) accomplishments.
+It is a utilitarian argument — assigning intrinsic value based on one’s “utility” (usefulness) — and it is utilitarian arguments that are best suited for pro-choice arguments, not for pro-life.
+In any event, those contemplating abortion are already employing utilitarianism in their thinking. e.g. “This child will have a poor life, so it is best to prevent him from experiencing it.”
 “This child will interfere with my plans for the future, so it is best to terminate my pregnancy until I am really ready.”

 Pro-lifers, let’s not play that game.
 Leave utilitarian arguments to the self-appointed engineers of utopia.
 Let’s be Christians living in the kingdom of God instead.